Fundación Cultural Patagonia String Quartet

 The Fundación Cultural Patagonia String Quartet (FCP String Quartet) is a musical group from Patagonia.

 Three of its members are natives of the nation of Georgia, in the Caucasus.
 The group plays classical music, contemporary, tango, folklore and Georgian music.

 History

-The Quartet was founded in 1998 under the guidance of Ljerko Spiller at a time when the former members of the USSR were faced with major economic and political problems.
+The Quartet was founded in 1998 under the guidance of Ljerko Spiller at a time when the former republics of the USSR were faced with major economic and political problems.